What is Cambridge ICE?

 Is it possible for GCE O Levels to count towards the Cambridge ICE certificate?

 Certain subjects taken at O Level may be counted towards Cambridge ICE.
-Such substitutions will only be permitted if the proposed substitute subject is not available as an IGCSE subject in the same series and the candidate has taken at least six IGCSE subjects.
+Such substitutions will only be permitted if the proposed substitute subject is not available as an IGCSE subject in the same series and the student has taken at least six IGCSE subjects.

 If I take more than the minimum of seven subjects required to qualify for ICE, how will my Cambridge ICE grade be calculated?